AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 Replication methods fall into three groups - Incremental, Full Table, and Paused.

-[**Incremental** **Replication**](../#incremental) means that Magento BI will replicate only new or updated data on every replication attempt.
+[**Incremental** **Replication**](../#incremental) means that MBI will replicate only new or updated data on every replication attempt.
 As these methods will greatly reduce latency, we highly recommend using it where possible.

-[**Full Table Replication**](../#fulltable) **means that Magento BI will replicate the entire contents of a table on every replication attempt.
+[**Full Table Replication**](../#fulltable) **means that MBI will replicate the entire contents of a table on every replication attempt.
 Because of the potentially large amount of data to be replicated, these methods can increase latency and update times.
 If a table contains any timestamped or datetime columns, we recommend using an Incremental method instead.

 **Paused** indicates that replication for the table is stopped, or paused.
-Magento BI won\'t check for new or updated data during an update cycle; this means no data will be replicated from a table that has this as its Replication Method.
+MBI won\'t check for new or updated data during an update cycle; this means no data will be replicated from a table that has this as its Replication Method.

 ## Incremental replication methods {#incremental}